Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 Methadone Usage in West Palm Beach

-Methadone is also abused in West Palm Beach, and it led to 23 overdose deaths in 2016; 13 of those were caused by methadone, and one involved just methadone with no other drugs present.
-This suggests that people who struggle with methadone abuse are likely to be polydrug abusers.
-Because methadone is being prescribed to low-income individuals to ease pain, many people who overdosed on methadone were older adults; five of the 23 who died were over the age of 50, and 2 were between 35 and 50 years old.20
+Methadone is also abused in West Palm Beach, and it led to 10 overdose deaths in 2020; 15 of those were caused by methadone, and one involved just methadone with no other drugs present.
+This suggests that people who struggle with methadone misuse are likely to be polydrug users.
+Because methadone is being prescribed to low-income individuals to ease pain, many people who overdosed on methadone were older adults; five of the 15 who died were over the age of 50, and 8 were between 35 and 50 years old.20

 Benzodiazepines Increase Overdose Death Risk

 Still, reports from medical examiners on overdose deaths in West Palm Beach have found that benzodiazepines play a large role in overdoses and poisoning deaths by themselves too.
-Between January and December 2016, deaths in Florida involving benzodiazepines included 1,851 with alprazolam present in the body, 813 of which was due to only alprazolam.20
+Between January and December 2020, there were 6017 deaths in Florida involving benzodiazepines.
+Of those, 1662 involved alprazolam (Xanax) statewide — with West Palm Beach accounting for 8% of that total.20

 Alcohol Struggles in Palm Beach County